-Join Taz Tally for an in-depth discussion in this video Customize and use type panels, part of Customize Photoshop: A Practical Approach.
+Join Taz Tally for an in-depth discussion in this video Customize and use type panels, part of Photoshop: Customization.

 - [Voiceover] In this segment, I'd like to talk to you…about one of the really common additions…that a lot of people make to images,…and that's type.…I want to talk to you about Panels and Settings…and setting up a workflow that will really work for you,…and make your typesetting experience a lot more powerful…and a lot more enjoyable.…All right, first let's start with our set of default panels…that we see up here.…This is just the default, essential set…that appears inside of Photoshop,…and notice that, when you choose, you know,…one of the Photoshop Tools,…and we'll just use the basic one,…and you have your Options panel open,…you have these settings and these fields here…that you can set for your type.…